-- Contractor's risk is minimized.
+- The contractor's risk is minimized.

-- Might lead to disputes when trying to recover construction-related expenses.
+- Might lead to disputes when trying to recover construction-related expenses

 How to Protect Your Business When Using Cost-Plus Contracts

-- Read carefully the cost-plus contract provisions.
+- Read the cost-plus contract provisions carefully.

 - Control the material usage.
 A cost-plus contract can lead to misuse of construction material, so you might end up acquiring more material than reasonably expected.